 - Offers flexible administration—brief or comprehensive based on the referral needs

-The PAL–II User’s Guide is provided in CD-ROM format so examiners can use it readily in their daily practice for multiple purposes, including:
+A link to the PAL–II User’s Guide is provided in your purchased kit so examiners can use it readily in their daily practice for multiple purposes, including:

 - Reviewing the essentials of test administration prior to assessment

 - Reviewing test interpretation prior to preparation of an assessment report

 - Designing an early intervention program and progress monitoring plan in a specific academic domain

 - Engaging in problem-solving consultation for specific reasons for referral

 - Performing differential diagnosis and treatment planning for preparing an Individual Education Plan (IEP)